-The post is funded until 30 September 2023.
-The post is funded by the National Institute for Health Research (NIHR) and is available from 1 June 2021.
-The salary will be on the Academic scale, Grade 6 scale in the range £40,011 - £45,437 per annum (inclusive of London Weighting).
+This post is fixed term to 31st January 2024, and is available from 1st February, 2022.
+The salary will be on the Academic scale for a Research Fellow, Grade 6, £40,611 - £46,119 per annum (inclusive of London Weighting).
 The post will be subject to the LSHTM terms and conditions of service.
 Annual leave entitlement is 30 working days per year, pro rata for part time staff.
 In addition to this there are discretionary "Director's Days".
 Membership of the Pension Scheme is available.

 Applications should be made on-line via our website at http://jobs.lshtm.ac.uk.

 Applications should also include the names and email contacts of 2 referees who can be contacted immediately if shortlisted.
 Online applications will be accepted by the automated system until 10pm of the closing date.
 Any queries regarding the application process may be addressed to jobs@lshtm.ac.uk.
-Please quote reference PHP-HSRP-2021-04.
+Please quote reference PHP-HSRP-2021-18.

 The supporting statement section should set out how your qualifications, experience and training meet each of the selection criteria.
 Please provide one or more paragraphs addressing each criterion.
 The supporting statement is an essential part of the selection process and thus a failure to provide this information will mean that the application will not be considered.
 An answer to any of the criteria such as "Please see attached CV" will not be considered acceptable.

 Please note that if you are shortlisted and are unable to attend on the interview date it may not be possible to offer you an alternative date.